^Back To Top

 Adobe Photoshop, Corel Draw, Photo Studio, (to create, correct and convert digital files, photos, promotional materials)

-Quark Xpress (to design layout of catalogues, books and other printed editions)
+Quark Xpress (to design layout of catalogs, books and other printed editions)

 Microsoft programs (Word, Excel, PowerPoint)